hakito/docker-nginx-ssl-proxy/README.md

 Zero configuration required - set up SSL in 30 seconds.
 Out of the box A rating at SSL labs.
 HTTP/2 enabled for increased performance.

-This image contains nginx along with some glue code to automatically obtain and renew a free DV SSL certificate from [Let's Encrypt](https://letsencrypt.org/).

 It is configured by setting two environment variables:

 * `UPSTREAM` - The IP address or hostname (and optional port) of the upstream server to proxy requests towards.